 - they used no more such force than was reasonably necessary for self-defense or defense of others.11

 Example: Pam is in the process of getting a divorce from her husband John.
 John has been very upset over the divorce and has threatened to kill himself, Pam, and their young son Aaron.

 One day John arrives at Pam’s house unexpectedly.
 He is acting strangely and seems to be under the influence of drugs.
 He says something about how they’d all be better off dead.
 Then he walks toward Aaron while reaching into his pocket.

-Pam panics, thinking that John is about to pull out a weapon and use it to harm Aaron.
+Pam panics, thinking that John is about to pull out a weapon and use it to cause great bodily harm to Aaron.
 She grabs a kitchen knife and attacks John, killing him.

 It turns out that John did not have a weapon on him.
-But Pam may be able to argue justifiable homicide anyway, since her belief that John was about to hurt Aaron was reasonable . . . even if it was wrong.
+But Pam may be able to argue justifiable homicide anyway, since her belief that John was about cause personal injury to Aaron had reasonable grounds . . . even if it was wrong.